Charleys Cheesesteaks: History

-While studying real estate at Ohio State University, Charley Shin worked in his mother's Japanese/Korean restaurant in Columbus, Ohio.
-A wrong turn on a family trip to New York City resulted in Charley's discovery of the Philly cheesesteak.
-Charley convinced his mother to take a break, sell the restaurant, and invest her life savings of $48,000 in “Charley’s,” a 450 sqft restaurant across the street from Ohio State's campus.
-Charley's first decision in the restaurant was to turn the grill around to face the customers, so they could always see their food being cooked, a move that would later become the trademark of the Charley's Philly Steaks chain.
+While studying real estate at Ohio State University, Korean American Charley Shin worked in his mother's Japanese/Korean restaurant in Columbus, Ohio.
+While taking a trip to New York City, the Shins took a detour to Philadelphia, resulting in Charley's discovery of the Philly cheesesteak.
+Charley convinced his mother to take a break, sell the restaurant, and invest her life savings of $48,000 in "Charley's," a 450 sqft restaurant across the street from Ohio State's campus.

 Gosh Enterprises

 Charleys Philly Steaks is a subsidiary of Gosh Enterprises, which is solely owned by Shin.
 Gosh also owns the Bibibop Asian Grill chain, which had purchased the leases for the defunct ShopHouse Southeast Asian Kitchen chain.